August 18, 2023

 ARRC's endorsement of SOFR was underpinned by factors such as the liquidity and resilience of the markets backing the rate.
 They emphasized the transparency of SOFR, given its reliance on unbiased third-party clearinghouses reporting vast transaction volumes.
 Contrarily, LIBOR's determination leaned heavily on expert judgment, especially since interbank unsecured lending dwindled post the Great Financial Crisis.
 The ARRC also considered and subsequently dismissed other rates like the Effective Federal Funds Rate and Treasury bill rates.

-To understand more about the LIBOR transition and what is replacing LIBOR, read our blog "What Is The LIBOR Transition?
-2023 Breakdown".
+To understand more about the LIBOR transition and what is replacing LIBOR, read our blog "Why is LIBOR Being Replaced?"

 Understanding Repo Markets